ajhelmstetter/afrodyn/README.md

 For some reason, hybpiper detects no paralogs when using the palm reference where exons have been merged into genes.
 Hybpiper will need to be rerun with the reference where the exons are split (palms.exons_split.final.fasta).
 Remember to change the name of the reference in hybpiper.sh and hybpiper_stats.sh

-After which, step 2 can be run as normal.
+After which, step 2 can be run as normal using the hybpiper output from the second run, where exons are split.

 ### 2.1 Run paralogs.sh